Markov chains revisited: Discrete-time chains II: the long-term behaviour

-At this point there are many directions we could take: further investigate the limiting behaviour of the pathwise averages and derive pertinent laws of large numbers, central limit theorems, and laws of the iterated logarithm, study the relationship between the rate of convergence the time-varying law and the tails of the return times, delve into the notion of quasistationarity describing the medium-term behaviour of the chain, figure out how to compute in practice time-varying laws, occupation measures, and stopping/exit/stationary distributions introduced throughout the sections, start working on the theory for the continuous-time case, etc. The remainder of this chapter is dedicated to two such subjects: \begin{enumerate} \item (Geometric recurrence and convergence: Section~\ref{sec:kendall}) We study the question of when does the time-varying law converge geometrically fast and prove Kendall's theorem: a key result in this area showing that the answer lies in the tails of the return times. \item (Foster-Lyapunov criteria: Sections~\ref{sec:flrecdt}--\ref{sec:flgeodt}).
+At this point there are many directions we could take: further investigate the limiting behaviour of the pathwise averages and derive pertinent central limit theorems and laws of the iterated logarithm, study the relationship between the rate of convergence the time-varying law and the tails of the return times, delve into the notion of quasistationarity describing the medium-term behaviour of the chain, figure out how to compute in practice time-varying laws, occupation measures, and stopping/exit/stationary distributions introduced throughout the sections, start working on the theory for the continuous-time case or the general state space case, etc. The remainder of this chapter is dedicated to two such subjects: \begin{enumerate} \item (Geometric recurrence and convergence: Section~\ref{sec:kendall}) We study the question of when does the time-varying law converge geometrically fast and prove Kendall's theorem: a key result in this area showing that the answer lies in the tails of the return time distributions. \item (Foster-Lyapunov criteria: Sections~\ref{sec:flrecdt}--\ref{sec:flgeodt}).
 We derive a series of analytical inequalities involving the one-step matrix that yield information on the entrance and return times of a chain and, consequently, on its recurrence properties and stationary distributions.
 Before we start with these however, we introduce in Section~\ref{sec:geometrictrial} certain \emph{geometric trials arguments} that will be important for the proofs of Sections~\ref{sec:flrecdt}--\ref{sec:flgeodt}. \end{enumerate}

 \subsectionmark{\MakeUppercase{Entrance times; accessibility; closed communicating classes}}